anandangalig/message-board/README.md

 # Message-board

+#Questions:
+1. environment.js - where is it being used co connect to Firebase?

 1. ember new message-board in desktop
 2. ember g model question, then add the properties including the 1-to-many
 3. ember g model answer, then do the same
 4. ember install emberfire
 5. created new project on Firebase, then added the apiKey and other URL's to environment.js
-6. created questions.json and uploaded it to Firebase
+6. created questions.json and uploaded it to Firebase.
+Updated model hook on index.js
+7. ember g component question-tile, then add the selector to index.hbs

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.